hgranthorner/zigsweeper/README.md

 - [X] Choose your difficulty
 - [X] Properly center mine numbers
 - [ ] Show flag counter and number of mines remaining
+- [ ] Implement right clicking on uncovered square to uncover all surrounding squares if all surrounding mines have been flagged
 - [ ] Improve testing
 - [ ] Set up e2e testing?
 - [ ] Improve graphics